ALexanderpu/Iphone6/README.md

 Iphone6
 =======

-Simulation on the phone
+Simulating the process of sending SMS on the phone

-All right reserved by lexander pu
+All right reserved by Alexander pu
-Contact by Address:
+Contact Author by Address:
-Beijing Haidian District
+City:Beijing
-Beijing Institude of Technology
+Haidian District
-Academy of Computer Science and Technology
+School:Beijing Institude of Technology Academy:Computer Science and Technology